DigitalOptimizationGroup/performance-ab-test-feb-2019/README.md

 # Performance A/B Test - Feb 2019

+**Disclaimer**: This is a rough notebook, just for discussion.
+No conclusions here!

 [View the notebook directly in Github](https://github.com/DigitalOptimizationGroup/performance-ab-test-feb-2019/blob/master/work/Performance%20AB%20Testing%20-%20Digital%20Optimization%20Group%20-%20February%202019.ipynb)

 You can also run this notebook in docker: